alex-drake/tflplot/README.md

 ## Notes

-* Using GoogleFonts (Hammersmith One + Open Sans?) as an alternative but can't render them in RStudio atm - must view outputs post-export.
+* Using GoogleFonts (Hammersmith One + Open Sans?) as an alternative but can't render them in RStudio at the moment - must view outputs post-export.
 Would like to use Johnston100 for official font but requires appropriate license to use